adriananin/adriananin/README.md

 # Hi there, I'm Adrian 👋

-I am a frontend developer who is passionate about creating user-friendly and visually appealing websites.
-I am currently learning new technologies and frameworks to enhance my skills and stay up to date with industry trends.
+I am a fullstack developer who is passionate about creating user-friendly and visually appealing websites.
+I am currently learning new technologies and best practices to enhance my skills and stay up to date with industry trends.
 I enjoy collaborating with others and working in a team environment to create innovative solutions.

 ### 🛠️ Skills